My-Finance-Report/yearly_report/README.md

 # User feedback / TODO

--> manually add in an account + transactions to the account (CD, 401k etc) -> general desire for the means to track assets (confirmed by rick) -> manually override categories for transactions (memoize to llm) (confirmed by rick)
+-> dashboard config and ability to save them (query params) -> manually add in an account + transactions to the account (CD, 401k etc) -> general desire for the means to track assets (confirmed by rick) -> manually override categories for transactions (memoize to llm) (confirmed by rick)